 Greetings!
 I’m Christine Platt–a passionate advocate for social justice and policy reform.
-My work centers on teaching culture, equity, and inclusion through the transformative power of storytelling.
+My work centers on teaching race, equity, diversity and inclusion through the transformative power of storytelling.

 I am also a minimalist.